The Afterglow: History

 The band released their second studio album Sorry, in June 2009.
 The album has been recorded and mixed at Suonovivo Studios (Bergamo, Milan) by Dario Ravelli (mix assistant for the first album), and production was assigned to Dave Timson and Mik Lennard.

-On February 2, anticipating the album's worldwide release, five different singles were taken and launched in different countries (US, UK, Italy, Japan, Australia) where the band had been successful with their debut album.
+On 2 February, anticipating the album's worldwide release, five different singles were taken and launched in different countries (US, UK, Italy, Japan, Australia) where the band had been successful with their debut album.

 The release of Sorry was followed by a promotional tour in which the band played in several well known UK venues (such as 'The Fly', in London, 'The Cavern', in Liverpool and 'The Classic Grand' in Glasgow).
 During that tour, the band played their first live gigs in Belgium (the Beursschouwburg in Brussels among the others) and The Netherlands.

 All of You (Piss me off), Merry-Go-Round, Your heart plastic skin became video tapes directed by Davide Valle, a young and talented film-maker who followed the band all along their European tour.
 Sorry's latest single ("Before the Afternoon") has been widely airplayed on many international radios, all across Europe (Virgin Radio-Italy-, XFM-UK-, BBC6-UK- to name but a few).

 Sorry recently reached the considerable number of 20,000 downloaded copies.

 In May 2011, the band's website announced a new side-project called Adam Frei, launched by Rat Singer, an ironic, politically incorrect animated videoclip.

 In 2012, after three and a half years of activity with the band, Alberto left for professional reasons, to dedicate his full efforts to other projects.
 The band decided to keep going as a trio.

 In 2018, after fifteen years, Alex Cherry left the band to dedicate himself to a solo project.

+In june 2024, after being away for 6 years, Alex Cherry rejoined the band as drummer.